-Fast forward a few weeks or, if you’re fairly disciplined a few months and the plans have probably been forgotten and your positive intentions are dwindling.
+Fast forward a few weeks or, if you’re fairly disciplined a few months, and the plans have probably forgotten, and your positive intentions are dwindling.

-Life is in full swing and you just don’t have enough time in the day to get it all done.
+Life is in full swing, and you don’t have enough time in the day to get it all done.

-You really wanted to commit to the yoga class but it’s slipped off the radar, because you’re too busy.
-Oh cut the crap, of course you do,
+You wanted to commit to the yoga class, but it’s slipped off the radar because you’re too busy.
+Oh cut the crap, of course, you do.

 It’s time to stop lying to yourself (and to me).